Synvya/NostrMarketMCP/README.md

 # Available at http://127.0.0.1:8080
 # API Key: local_test_api_key
 ```

+### API Chat Authentication (server‑side)

+- The API's `/api/chat` endpoint uses a server‑side OpenAI client.
+Clients do not send any OpenAI key.
+- Set `OPENAI_API_KEY` in the API server environment.
+If it’s missing, chat requests will fail.
+- Client authentication (if enabled) is via `X-API-Key` or `Authorization: Bearer <token>` — not by passing an OpenAI key.

 ### Run MCP over HTTP Server (for Claude/MCP clients) ✨ **UPDATED**
 ```bash